Zabrane/qlnd/doc/LightningTickerplants.md

 ## Finding a route

-To make a payment to another node on lightning, it is not required to have a direct channel to the node, instead the payment can be routed along a path of connected nodes instead.
+To make a payment to another node on Lightning, it is not required to have a direct channel to the node, instead the payment can be routed along a path of connected nodes instead.
 The `.lnd.queryRoutes` API can be used to determine if a path can be found to the destination node.